Scopes and Processes

 import { sleep } from "@shajara/host";import { branch, spawn } from "@shajara/host/primitives";

-function* saveProfile() { const result = yield* branch(function* saveProfileScope() { yield* spawn(function* writeAuditTrail() { yield* sleep(20); });
+function* saveProfile() { return yield* branch(function* saveProfileScope() { yield* spawn(function* writeAuditTrail() { yield* sleep(20); });

 yield* sleep(5);

-// result is "saved" after the child scope has converged. return result;}The routine passed to branch(...) becomes the first process in the child scope.
+return "saved"; }); // "saved" after the child scope converges.}The routine passed to branch(...) is used as the child scope’s entry process.
 It can

 start more processes in that same scope.
-The caller receives "saved" only after the child
+The caller receives the entry process result only

 race(...) is the specialized child-scope form for alternatives: it waits until one